eml-eda/riscvsim-dpm/README.md

         )
 ~~~

   To access these addresses from the code running on the PULP core, it is necessary to connect this interconnect to the one inside PULP open.
-This connection is achieved using the AXI PROXY component along with an external launcher that forwards the requests from the internal AXI proxy of PULP to the AXI proxy of the power manager.
+This connection is achieved using the AXI PROXY component along with an external launcher that forwards the requests from the internal AXI proxy of PULP to the AXI proxy of the power manager (for more detail, the source code of the launcher is included in `pulpdpm/launcher.cpp`).
 Consequently, the simulated binaries can control the power as shown in the following code example.

 ~~~c
 // definition of the addresses a which each poet is mapped